crownstone/bluenet/docs/ASSET_FILTER_STORE.md

 When a crownstone reboots it loads any filters stored in its flash module into RAM.
 After a consistency check it will start parsing bluetooth advertisements.
 If an upload or remove command is received, it will change its run-time filters accordingly and set a flag `filterModificationInProgress` to true.
 During modifications the parser blocks all advertisements to prevent inconsistent behaviour.
 The progress flag stays active until a succesfully executed commit command or a timeout occurs.

 Filters are identified by a `uint8` called a filterId.
 These ids are free to be chosen by the device that uploads a filter.
-There is a maximum number of filters on the
-Crownstone, which is implementation defined. (`MAX_FILTER_IDS`)
+There is a maximum number of filters on the Crownstone, which is implementation defined (`MAX_FILTER_IDS`).

 ## Table of contents